Alfresco/docs-alfresco/content-services/latest/upgrade/index.md

 * Ensure that you have a functional [backup of your Alfresco repository and database]({% link content-services/latest/admin/backup-restore.md %}), before starting the upgrade process.
 * Download and run the [Alfresco Extension Inspector](https://github.com/Alfresco/alfresco-extension-inspector/blob/master/README.md){:target="_blank"} <!--DOCS LINK--> to understand which customization or library items need to be reviewed or updated to support the upgrade.
 * Review all new and deprecated features included in the Release Notes.
 Customers can access these from the [Support Portal](https://support.alfresco.com/){:target="_blank"}.
-* Review and implement the new supported stack options, and update as necessary for the new deployment.
+* Review and implement the new [Supported platforms]({% link content-services/latest/support/index.md %}) options, and update as necessary for the new deployment.
+Also, check the general advice about [Supported Platforms and Languages](https://www.alfresco.com/services/subscription/supported-platforms){:target="_blank"} on our website.

 To upgrade from a previous version of Content Services to a later version, see the [upgrade process](#upgrade-process).